Explaining Uncertainty in Multiple Sclerosis Cortical Lesion Segmentation Beyond Prediction Errors: Results

 \subsection{Deep learning segmentation model performance}

 Table \ref{tab:perf} reports CL segmentation and detection performance of the trained nnU-Net model.
-Judging by the Dice similarity score (DSC) and detection F1, the performance on Test-out was significantly worse than on Test-in.
-This confirms the suitability of Test-out for investigating the quality of uncertainty out-of-domain, since it enables the evaluation of uncertainty explanations and sanity in the scenario of model failure.
-The total number of predicted lesions is also reported as the number of examples used to fit the explainer model.
+The segmentation and lesion detection performance are significantly worse on Test-out compared to Train ($\textit{P}< 0.01$) and Test-in ($\textit{P} < 0.05$ for Precision and $\textit{P} < 0.01$ for other metrics).
+This enables the evaluation of uncertainty explanations under a strong domain shift leading to model failure.

+Table \ref{tab:perf} also reports the Spearman's correlation between uncertainty and error per dataset (Unc.-error $\rho$).
+For Train and Test-in, LSU shows a correlation above 0.5 with lesion-wise prediction quality, whereas on Test-out $\rho$ decreases to 0.35, signaling a weaker uncertainty-error relationship out-of-domain.

+The number of predicted CLs, \textit{i.e.}, the number of examples used to fit the explainer model, per dataset is 753 lesions for Train, 284 for Test-in, and 273 for Test-out.